Battle of Camperdown: Battle of the vanguards

 While the Dutch rearguard was overwhelmed by British numbers, a more equal combat was being contested to the north.
 There the combat was centred around the two flagships, Duncan's Venerable engaging De Winter's Vrijheid 18 minutes after Monarch broke the line to the south.
-Duncan had originally intended to break the line between Vrijheid and the next ship under Rear-Admiral Samuel Story, but Story ensured that there was no gap between his vessel and the flagship to break through, and their combined fire was so dangerous to the advancing Venerable that Duncan instead cut through behind Staaten Generaal, raking Story's ship twice and causing it to drift off in confusion as Duncan engaged Vrijheid from the east.
+Duncan had originally intended to break the line between Vrijheid and the next ship under Schout-bij-nacht Samuel Story, but Story ensured that there was no gap between his vessel and the flagship to break through, and their combined fire was so dangerous to the advancing Venerable that Duncan instead cut through behind Staaten Generaal, raking Story's ship twice and causing it to drift off in confusion as Duncan engaged Vrijheid from the east.